Elliriskala/node-ci/README.md

   cat ~/.ssh/id_rsa-github-node.pub >> ~/.ssh/authorized_keys
 ```

+6. Create GitHub Actions workflow
-- Add the private key to GitHub
+- Add the private key and other secrets to GitHub
-  In the project repository go to Settings → Secrets → Actions → New repository secret and add:
+  In the project repository go to Settings -> Secrets -> Actions -> New repository secret and add:

   - Name: PRIVATE_KEY
   - Value: paste the private key ~/.ssh/id_rsa-github-node

-- Add other secrets

   - Name: HOST
   - Value: the server IP or domain